Copycat Panera Chicken Noodle Soup

 - Diet: Gluten Free

-About the Author: Carrie Forrest has a master’s degree in public health with a specialty in nutrition.
-She is a top wellness and food blogger with nearly 10 million annual visitors to her site.
+About the Author: Carrie Forrest has a master’s degree in public health with a specialty in nutrition and is a certified holistic nutritionist.
+She is a top wellness and food blogger with over 5 million annual visitors to her site.
 Carrie has an incredible story of recovery from chronic illness and is passionate about helping other women transform their health.
-Send Carrie a message through her contact form.
+Send her a message through her contact form.

 I followed most of your recipe (I cheated and used rotisserie chicken).
 The soup turned out really nicely, though.
 I am glad we have leftovers, too!
 Thanks for posting